minetest/dev.luanti.org/content/for-creators/api/persistence.md

 3. Players: `PlayerMetaData`: SQLite-backed key-value storage, however only available while the player is online
 4. Mods: `ModStorage`: SQLite-backed key-value storage; older versions use a JSON-backed store unsuitable for large data (as serialization will block the main thread)

-Utilities for setting & getting non-string datatypes like integers and floats are provided; the datatype is however not stored with the entries.
+Utilities for setting & getting non-string data types like integers and floats are provided; the datatype is however not stored with the entries.
 The granularity of all these key-value stores is determined by the `server_map_save_interval` setting.